- Doctoral schools and programmes

 certain restrictions, in courses designed for University students.

-Staff members and post-graduate students may free-of-charge take part in open enrolment
+Staff members and doctoral students may free-of-charge take part in open enrolment

 Finnish for Foreigners courses arranged by the Language Services.